What is the Best Grip for the Deadlift?

 With all of the injuries I’ve experienced before, I wised up and decided to take the cautious route and bought myself some straps.
 You’ve got to choose your battles and not have a huge ego.

-No, my grip strength won’t go wayside once I start needing the straps, nor will my forearms be always puny.
-I won’t really need them until I add another 50-60 lbs to my deadlift, I’m guessing.
-However, to mitigate those issues I’ll be reserving the straps for the heaviest sets of my lift, as well as beat the hell out of my forearms through other pulling exercises (such as pullups, rows, and static barbell holds).
+No, my grip strength won’t go wayside from using lifting straps, nor will my forearms become puny.
+My grip strength is still going up.
+To mitigate any issues I reverse the straps for the heaviest sets of my lift, as well as beat the hell out of my forearms through other pulling exercises.
+Think: heavy pullups, shrugs, rows, etc.

 Who knows if I’ll change my mind in the future regarding grip and the deadlift, but at least until then I’ve got these sweet straps from IronMind called the “Sew-Easy lifting straps”.